 You need to ensure that all of the personal data that you hold is audited, to guarantee that it meets with the requirements of the GDPR, including the revised consent requirements.
 If consent was acquired under different circumstances, it must be reacquired to meet the new standards.

 Every business needs to know exactly what personal data it holds, and processes, where the data is, how it was obtained, whether the data needs to be retained, and who is responsible for managing the data.
 This is why you need to develop mechanisms for your business that meet all of these requirements.

 For instance, when considering GDPR best practices, it is important that businesses only keep data in relation to the purpose for which it was originally collected.
 If the purpose no longer exists, the data must be deleted, unless there is another legally valid reason for continuing to store or process it.
-Making sure that data is deleted as it should be also benefits the business; the less data that is held, the less damage is caused if there is a data breach and the less data that must be sifted through to respond to SARs.
+Making sure that data is deleted as it should be also benefits the business; the less data that is held, the less damage that can be caused if there is a data breach and the less data that must be sifted through to respond to SARs.

-Ensure that reporting processes meet with GDPR requirements
+Ensure that reporting processes meet with the GDPR requirements

 When the GDPR is introduced, businesses will not just need to be compliant; they will need to be able to show evidence of their compliance.
 In order to be able to do this, every business needs to keep comprehensive records of its policies and procedures, as well as checks that the business makes.

 This is a very important part of GDPR best practices, as it will not be sufficient for a business to simply appear to be compliant, it will need to be able to provide sufficient documentation to the Data Protection Authority (DPA) to prove its compliance.
 Failure to do so could result in sanctions being applied.